KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

   Where OBJ PROPERTY property is the name of the property (for example id) and PROPERTY LABEL TEXT is the text you’ll see as label of the property in the tooltip.
 You can find the list of available properties here: `http://cytoscapeweb. cytoscape.org/documentation/visual_style <http://cytoscapeweb.cytoscape.org/documentation/visual_style>`__

 -  **Dataset_mapping_LIST**: this section maps the columns of the dataset on properties of the graph.
 This is done with the tag dataset_mapping.
 There are two possibilities:
--  Map a column of the dataset on a property of the graph and the syntax is showed in Code 17.1:
+-  Map a column of the dataset on a property of the graph and the syntax is showed in :numref:`templatestructnetwork`:

 .. code-block:: bash
         :linenos: